robertpeteuil/terraform-installer/README.md

 ---

 The **terraform-install** script automates the process of downloading and installing Terraform.
 This provides a ideal method for installation on new hosts, installing updates and even downgrading if necessary.
-By default, the latest version is installed or a specific version can be specified using `-i`.
+This script detects or determines the OS and CPU-Architecture.

+Options:

+- `-i VERSION` - install specific version
+- `-a` - always use sudo to install to /usr/local/bin (without prompting for destination)
+  - set as default by uncommenting line 12 to set `sudoInstall=true`
+  - user may need to enter sudo password unless password-less sudo is enabled

 ### Official Installation Process